reactjs/react.dev/src/content/learn/lifecycle-of-reactive-effects.md

 - A Component _updates_ when it receives new props or state, usually in response to an interaction.
 - A Component _unmounts_ when it's removed from the screen.

-**It's a good way to think about components, but _not_ about Effects.** Instead, try to think about each Effect independently from your component's lifecycle.
+**It's a good way to think about Components, but _not_ about Effects.** Instead, try to think about each Effect independently from your Component's lifecycle.
 An Effect describes how to [synchronize an external system](/learn/synchronizing-with-effects) to the current props and state.
 As your code changes, synchronization will need to happen more or less often.

 To illustrate this point, consider this Effect connecting your Component to a chat server: